 The 10 Best Mattress Protectors

-This wiki has been updated 43 times since it was first published in March of 2015.
+This wiki has been updated 44 times since it was first published in March of 2015.
 If you really want to sleep tight and not let the bed bugs bite, you should consider investing in one of these mattress protectors.
 Our selections boast a whole host of features for ensuring you get a comfortable night's rest, including waterproofing, hypoallergenic materials, and dust mite blocking technology.
 They will also help to ensure you don't void the warranty on your mattress.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes